An Introduction to Virtual Card Companies | How to Create Your First Privacy Virtual Card

 4. Funding your Account

 To start using Privacy Cards, you must securely connect your Privacy Account to a funding source (e.g., your bank account).
-Each time you make a transaction, funds are debited from that connected funding source.

 To connect your bank account: click the blue ‘Connect & Enroll’.
 Then you will be prompted to locate your bank.
 Follow the directions on the modal to complete enrollment.